Nirooye Havaei F.C.

 Nirooye Havaei Football Club (نیروی هوایی) is an Iranian football club based in Tehran, Iran.
 It is the football team of Iran's Islamic Republic of Iran Air Force.

-In the 1950s, it was among the top three football clubs of the country.

 1956 Tehran Hazfi Cup

 During the 1956 Tehran Hazfi Cup, Nirooye Havaei had defeated Taj SC in the semi-final, however the result was nullified because Nirooye Havaei had used a foreign player in the match.
 The game was replayed many times, the first rematch ending 1–1, the second rematch ended 3–3 and the third rematch ended in a 3–1 defeat to Taj SC, Nirooye Havaei thus missing out on reaching the final.